open-education-hub/web-security/05-injection-part-2/README.md

 To access the app, go to http://localhost:8080/setup.php and click on `Create/Reset Database`.
 Login with username `admin` and password `password`.

 DVWA has multipe vulnerable components, but today we will use the XSS related ones.
 The app has 4 levels of security that can be changed from 'DVWA Security' section.
-All the DVWA tasks allow you to view the PHP source of the page to get additional info about the back-end script.
-However, in a real-world scenario you won't have that kind of access, so please use this functionality only after you have finished the task.
+All the DVWA challenges allow you to view the PHP source of the page to get additional info about the back-end script.
+However, in a real-world scenario you won't have that kind of access, so please use this functionality only after you have finished the challenge.

-The goal of this tasks is to rise an `alert(1)` from JavaScript like this:
+The goal of this challenges is to rise an `alert(1)` from JavaScript like this:
 ![DVWA Alert 1](https://github.com/hexcellents/sss-web/blob/master/05-injection-2/support/dvwa-alert-1.png)

 With the security level set on **low** you will have to go through each XSS type.
 Raise the alert, then change the security level to **medium** and then **high**.
 After you are done with this, change on **impossible** and click on `View Source`.
 Why an exploit is not possible in this case?
 Check the PHP documentation to understand why.